Timbers007/nvidiahelper/README.md

-# nvidiahelper
+# Team Green Helper

 A simple & lightweight Rust program that allows you to tweak NVIDIA GPUs from the linux command line without having to remember lengthy commands.
+It can also display some essential stats such as frequencies, temperatures, and more.

 ## Usage

-For viewing your GPUs current settings, simply run `./nvidiahelper`.
-If you wish to view another GPU in your system other than the one in the first slot, you can specify it like this: `./nvidiahelper 1`.
+For viewing your GPUs current settings, simply run `./teamgreenhelper`.
+If you wish to view another GPU in your system other than the one in the first slot, you can specify it like this: `./teamgreenhelper 1`.
 Other than just viewing current metrics, there are a lot of settings available for tweaking.
-You can access the help menu with `./nvidiahelper help` where a full list of commands are listed.
+You can access the help menu with `./teamgreenhelper help` where a full list of commands are listed.
 You can also find that full help menu below:

 ```
------ NVIDIA GPU Terminal Helper ----- v1.0 -----
+----- NVIDIA GPU Terminal Helper ----- b2 -----

-Execute Command Format: ./nvidiahelper argument1 arg1value1 argument2 arg2value1 arg2value2
+Execute Command Format: ./teamgreenhelper argument1 arg1value1 argument2 arg2value1 arg2value2
 Further, [argument] will represent an argument that is required. () is optional.
 Omit [] and/or () when you execute the command.

 GPU Control Arguments: